aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 - Type the string `permanently delete` in the confirmation text box
 - Click the `Empty` button
 - Wait until a green bar appears with the text `Successfully emptied bucket`
-- Switch back to you Cloud 9 environment and run the commands below
+- Switch back to your Cloud9 environment and run the commands below

 #### Prepare ASEA Environment Commands